 PIA sets assumptions for insurance risk based on its own experience and its understanding of each risk.
-The Company performs experience studies, where actual experience is analysed and compared with expected experience.
+The Company regularly performs experience studies which are reported to the Board, where actual experience is analysed and compared with expected experience.
 Appropriate actions are taken in the event of deviations in experience from pricing or reserving assumptions.